Facing Putin’s wartime censorship, a Nobel laureate fights to keep truth in Russia alive

 The message was clear.
 Russian state television famously switched on “Swan Lake” during the 1991 attempted coup against Gorbachev, making the ballet a universally understood sign in Russia of the government attempting to hide a crisis.

 “Hello everyone, this is the information service of Novaya Gazeta!
 We promised to learn how to live and write in the grip of military censorship and return.
 So, we’re back!”
-Nikita Kondratyev, head of the information service, wrote in a March 16 note to readers on the website.
+Nikita Kondratyev, head of the service, wrote in a March 16 note to readers on the website.

-He said the website editors had taken a hiatus to learn new standards so as “not get blocked or end up in prison,” and noted that the editorial staff remained in Russia, so “the risks are let’s say, higher than usual.”
+He said the website editors had taken a hiatus to learn new standards so as “not to get blocked or end up in prison,” and noted that the editorial staff remained in Russia, so “the risks are, let’s say, higher than usual.”

 “Yes, Russian journalism’s last teeth are being ripped out,” Kondratyev wrote.
 “But it has a wonderful habit of growing new ones.”